 Why Job Satisfaction Matters

-According to Gallup’s most recent State of the American Workplace report, only 33 percent of employees are engaged in their work.
+According to Gallup’s 2021 State of the American Workplace report, only 36 percent of employees are engaged in their work.
 That is, only a third of U.S. workers are enthusiastic about and committed to their work and workplace.
 Worse, a majority of employees (51 percent) are not engaged and are actively looking for new jobs or monitoring openings.

 Those statistics sound bad.
 On the one hand, you may feel compassion for employees who aren’t happy.
 Then again, you could ask, “So what?”
 After all, aren’t employees responsible for their own feelings and work/life satisfaction?
 It’s really job performance that matters to a company, right?
 Besides, if dissatisfied employees leave the job, isn’t the company better off without them?
 Do complex organizations and busy company leaders really need to care about employee happiness?